bruno-rodrigues-bitsight/contrib-almaraz/README.md

 | UnsupportedMediaTypeException | - | 415 | Unsupported media type. |
 | ServerException | server_error | 500 | Internal error due to unhandled exception or bad integration with external systems. |

+## Disclaimer

+This library has been developed by Telefónica as a building block of our internal projects.
+Future versions of this project will be released according to our own needs.
+Due to our limited resources, we cannot commit ourselves to attend new features, issues, or pull requests that are not aligned to our roadmap.

 ## License

 Copyright 2019 [Telefónica Investigación y Desarrollo, S.A.U](http://www.tid.es)